majidsaberi/StructuralBalanceDynamics/README.md

 The code estimates how patterns of positive and negative interactions among brain regions form and evolve over time,
 quantifying the **stability**, **tension**, and **transitions** of triadic relationships.

-This framework extends SBT to brain networks to address a fundamental open question that, until now, had not been empirically tested in the brain:
+This framework extends SBT to dynamic brain networks to address a fundamental open question that, until now, had not been empirically tested in the brain:
 > Are balanced triads genuinely stable, and are imbalanced triads transient?

 This project introduces and implements a **dynamic framework** that directly tests these assumptions using resting-state fMRI data.